amitiyer/Vicidial-Install-Script/README.md

 # Vicidial-Install-Script
-Vicidial Install Script for CENTOS 7 ONLY
+Vicidial Install Script for CENTOS 7 ONLY.